realA10001986/Flux-Capacitor/README.md

 To start and stop music playback, press 5 on your remote.
 Pressing 2 jumps to the previous song, pressing 8 to the next one.

 By default, the songs are played in order, starting at 000.mp3, followed by 001.mp3 and so on.
-By entering \*555 and pressing OK, you can switch to shuffle mode, in which the songs are played in random order.
-Type \*222 followed by OK to switch back to consecutive mode.
+By entering \*555ok, you can switch to shuffle mode, in which the songs are played in random order.
+Type \*222ok to switch back to consecutive mode.
+Shuffle mode is saved and persistent.

-Entering \*888 followed by OK re-starts the player at song 000, and \*888xxx (xxx = three-digit number) jumps to song #xxx.
+Entering \*888ok re-starts the player at song 000, and \*888xxxok (xxx = three-digit number) jumps to song #xxx.

 See [here](#remote-control-reference) for a list of controls of the music player.